Symantec Backup Exec has been around in one form or another since the early 1990s and has a reputation as one of...

-Error 1068 is probably the most common of all the Backup Exec error codes.
-The actual error message is “Error 1068: The Dependency Group Failed to Start.”
+This is probably the most common of all the Backup Exec error codes.
+It occurs when one or more Backup Exec services will not start.
 You can pinpoint the problem service by opening the Service Control Manager and checking to see which service failed to start.
 The following services need to be running:

 - SQL (Bkupexec)